-You might be wondering what all the hype over einkorn is lately or what makes einkorn different compared to other grains in your kitchen.
+You might be wondering what all the hype over einkorn is lately.
+Or maybe you have heard about it and thought what makes einkorn different compared to other grains in your kitchen.
 Let me help elaborate on this ancient grain and the benefits of why you should be using it.

 Some links are affiliate links, which means I might make a small commission at no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.